Facing Claude Cahun and Marcel Moore

-Curated By: Michelle Gewurtz
+Curated by: Michelle Gewurtz

-Facing Claude Cahun & Marcel Moore bridges generational and geographic divides as contemporary artists respond to the ground-breaking work of Surrealist artists and genderqueer pioneers Claude Cahun (1894–1954) and Marcel Moore (1892–1972).
-The duo’s photographs from the 1920s & 1930s have made a significant impact in the art world since their rediscovery in the late 1980s.
+Facing Claude Cahun and Marcel Moore bridges generational and geographic divides as contemporary artists respond to the ground-breaking work of Surrealist artists and genderqueer pioneers Claude Cahun (1894–1954) and Marcel Moore (1892–1972).
+The duo’s photographs from the 1920s and 1930s have made a significant impact in the art world since their rediscovery in the late 1980s.
 Claude Cahun (b.
 Lucy Schwob) and Marcel Moore (b.
 Suzanne Malherbe) were partners in art and in life.
 They are best known today for their striking collaborative portraits of Claude Cahun, images which complicate our understanding of femininity, masculinity, and in fact challenge binary ways of thinking.